Watermills on Zala River

 For centuries, the watermills on the Zala river (Zala County, Western Transdanubia, Hungary) had co-existed in a single harmonious unity with each other as well as with the river, the Zala valley and Zala meadow, both latter ones renowned for their beauty.
 Landscape rehabilitation would indeed be necessary because due to the closure of the mills and the destruction of the sluices, the level of the ground water in the meadows, usually having very loamy soil, has dramatically decreased, which has had detrimental impacts on the condition of the meadows.
-The declining tendency in the grassland culture hasn't helped either.
+The declining tendency in the grassland culture has not helped either.
 What is more, in several cases parts of the meadows were turned into arable lands or industrial sites.
 The final blow to the deteriorating meadows that gradually grew characterless was dealt by the disgraceful regulation of the river Zala (rather meaning its canalisation) in the beginning of the 1960s (Izsák 2016).
 A further station of the process was the elimination of the mills from the life of the river for all.

-„There were about 200 known steam mills and watermills in the county Zala at the end of the 1800s (the territory of the county was much larger at that time though)(Molnár 2015).
+„There were about 200 known steam mills and watermills in the county Zala at the end of the 1800s (the territory of the county was much larger at that time though) (Molnár 2015).
 According to the statistical data of the Zala county archives of the year 1949, there were about 180 mills in operation in the county then (140 of which located in the county’s present, smaller territory).
 In the beginning of the 1940s, there were still about 37 mills grinding on the river Zala (Izsák and Kummer 2011).